v2saumb/catalog/README.md

 ![alt text][catli]

+---

 * **Pagination: ** Pagination of results for easy readability on most of the pages.

 ![alt text][itmli]

+---

 * **Moderation: ** Administrator can enable and disable users, categories and items.
 The disabled items and categories will not show up in the catalog but will still be available in the users

 ![alt text][editu]

+---

 ![alt text][edititm]

+---

 ![alt text][catli]

+---

 * **Third Party Login :** The application allows you to use you google account to login.

 ![alt text][loginli]

+---

 * **CRUD :** The application allows a logged in user to perform CRUD operations on their items.
 An administrator can update all items.
-* **Item Images :** The application allows a logged in user to specify a picture / image url for there items these images are used in the listings.

 ![alt text][editu]

+---

 ![alt text][delfonf]

+---

+* **Item Images :** The application allows a logged in user to specify a picture / image url for there items these images are used in the listings.

+![alt text][itmviewnoli]

+---

+![alt text][itmvli]

 * **Latest Items :** The application displays latest items in a carousel on the home page.
 The number of Items and the cut of date can be changed in code.
 The default values are 7 days and 9 Items.

 ![alt text][hpage]

+---

 * **XML Catalog :** The application has an option to get the entire catalog as an XML.
 You can use the following URL ** http://localhost:8000/catalog.xml ** or using the Administration menu This is assuming the server is running on port 8000